SAP on Azure Deployment Automation Framework

 Ansible is an open-source platform by Red Hat that automates cloud provisioning, configuration management, and application deployments.
 Using Ansible, you can automate deployment and configuration of resources in your environment.

 The automation framework has two main components:

-- Deployment infrastructure (control plane)
+- Deployment infrastructure (control plane, hub component)

-- SAP Infrastructure (SAP Workload)
+- SAP Infrastructure (SAP Workload, spoke component)